 TULSA WORLD: July 25, 2021 | See full article here

 Concordia Life Plan Community announced that Paige Mills-Haag has been named Executive Director of the newly formed Concordia Community Foundation.
 Previously the company’s director of fund development and a graduate of Broken Arrow High School, Mills-Haag has served on the Concordia Life Plan Community team for more than eight years.
 In her new role, she will manage the strategic planning, fundraising and administration of the Concordia Community Foundation.

 “Paige is a beloved member of the Concordia team,” said Danny Eischen, CEO of Concordia.
-“She works diligently to help us advance our programs and services, and most recently, championed the creation of the Concordia Community Foundation, formed to increase the quality and number of experiences we can offer at Concordia.
+“She works diligently to help us advance our programs and services, and most recently, championed the creation of the Concordia Community Foundation, formed to increase the quality and number of experiences we can offer at Concordia to independent living, assisted living and memory care residents.
 We know Paige will do a wonderful job in her new role.”

 Prior to her leadership role at Concordia, Mills-Haag served as senior development officer at YWCA Oklahoma City.
 She has also worked at several other notable, local nonprofits, including Girl Scouts – Western Oklahoma, The Education and Employment Ministry (TEEM), and Love Without Boundaries.